The Bahamas is made up of 700 islands. If you visit just one, it should be Eleuthera – here’s why.

 I traveled to The Bahamas fresh off of my time working on a congressional campaign for the 2018 mid-term election in The U.S. Perhaps it was for this reason that I was at a loss for what to do in The Bahamas.
 Perhaps it was because I needed time to mentally decompress that I did exactly that, laying on the beach and doing little else, and perhaps it was a very good thing for me.

-While in The Bahamas, I visited three islands, Grand Bahamas Island, where I stayed in Freeport; Nassau, where I stayed (and just about never left – it was that great) Bahasea Backpackers; and Eleuthera (that’s what I’ve got covered here in this Eleuthera visitors guide!).
+While in The Bahamas, I visited three islands; Grand Bahamas Island, where I stayed in Freeport; Nassau, where I stayed (and just about never left – it was that great) Bahasea Backpackers; and Eleuthera (that’s what I’ve covered here in this Eleuthera visitors guide!).
 My favorite, by leaps and bounds, was Eleuthera.
 I found I was busy with things to do on Eleuthera Island and had a great time!

 Eleuthera is 110 miles long but just 1 mile wide at its very widest point.
 It’s full of stunning sand beaches and it’s quiet.
 No busy nightlife or cruise ships docking every day.
 This is Bahamian living at its finest.

-How to get around Eleuthera Island:
+How to Get Around Eleuthera Island

 There are taxis, but remember what I just said up there in my intro?
 The island is 110 miles long, that’s going to be a lot of taxis and A LOT of dollars.
 Since there’s no one obvious center to the island, no population center per say, and plenty of beaches spread across its length, a rental car is by far the best way to get around.

 It does appear that if you fly into Governors Harbour airport you’ll get even cheaper rates as just about all the companies charge for pick up at North Eleuthera Airport (ELH) where I flew into.
-The charge is $60 so if the difference in flight costs is less than that, head for Governors Harbour and make your way from there.
+The charge is $60, so if the difference in flight costs is less than that, head for Governors Harbour and make your way from there.

 I ended up leaving some cash along with the keys when I returned the car because the gas station, just before the airport, wasn’t open when I arrived back early in the morning for my flight.

 My Airbnb host complimented me on my driving abilities so maybe it was for this reason I didn’t struggle, and I did go down some sketchy lanes, but I say you’ll do just fine in anything similar to the Ford Fusion I had, and if you go for anything bigger, the price of the rental will start going higher.

-What to do on Eleuthera Island:
+What to do on Eleuthera Island

 The water at Rainbow Bay is crystal clear, the sand is clean, and bright.
-The sun is shining, its right next to, but down from the road.
-There are a few covered picnic tables dotted along the sand, no one around to tell you they cost money, just there for your enjoyment.
+The sun is shining, it’s right next to, but down from, the road.
+There are a few covered picnic tables dotted along the sand, no one is around to tell you they cost money, they are just there for your enjoyment.
 It is perfection all wrapped up into a little rainbow shaped beach.

 French Leave Beach